AndiDittrich/gulp-prettyerror/CONTRIBUTE.md

 ### Notices ###
 * Related software packages are updated by the maintainer
+* Please add a detailed description of changes you've made
 * If you form a concept of larger project changes, please [discuss](https://github.com/AndiDittrich/gulp-prettyerror/issues) them with the contributors **before** implementing